microsoft/shiftplanner/docs/getting-started.md

 3. Click on the **Zone** tab of the newly created facility
 4. For each zone you plan to roster for, click the  **+New Zone** button, populate the name and click **Save**
 ![image](https://github.com/user-attachments/assets/65376b2a-426d-4793-a0be-477a712b9a39)

-5. Repeat this process for each facility you wish to create
+5. Repeat steps 2-4 for each facility you wish to create

 ### Part 5: Setup Shift Teams
 Shift Teams are how staff are grouped together.
 They are associated to a particular Zone and Shift Type.
 To setup the roles, perform the following steps.